BoAML hires UBS broker to boost weakened team

 Luck will report to Simon Mackenzie-Smith, chairman of the bank’s UK & Ireland Corporate & Investment Banking business.

-The changes come as a fight for corporate broking clients hots up in Britain, as banks eye the clients of Hoare Govett after Royal Bank of Scotland (RBS.L) sold the business to Jefferies JEF.N.
+The changes come as a fight for corporate broking clients hots up in Britain, as banks eye the clients of Hoare Govett after Royal Bank of Scotland sold the business to Jefferies.